fdeblasio/pokeemerald-expansion/notes.md

     - Edit Winona's text to change Bird to Flying?
 - Lilycove:
     - Edit contests?/Contests overhaul
+- Mt.
+Pyre:
+    - Have the inside of Mt.
+Pyre use Burial Ground terrain?
 - Mossdeep:
 - Sootopolis:
     - The events in Sootopolis should set the seen flag for the trio